 Each year, we have a few people from our group get the Level 2 and some, even the Level 3.
 This is a great opportunity, particularly if you are looking to instruct elsewhere the following season.

 The winter in Whistler is perfect for a ski season.
-Temperatures remain below 0 for the majority of the season meaning fantastic snow.
-Even when the village warms up, temperatures as low as -20oC are not uncommon mid-winter on the mountain.
+Temperatures remain below 0 for the majority of the season meaning fantastic snow helped by being close to the Pacific ocean and plenty of precipitaion – snow in winter!

 It can take up to 6 weeks before your first pay cheque arrives so you will need to arrive in Canada with enough money to feed and entertain yourself.
 We would suggest having a minimum of £1500 available, plus extra if you are buying skis/boots.
 Once you start earning money, you should be able to live on the money you earn day to day.
 You might want savings in place to cover any extra trips or outings that you want to do.

-NB one of the requirements of getting the work permit is that you arrive in Canada with the equivalent of at least $2500 CAD (1666 GBP) in your account.
+NB one of the requirements of getting the work permit is that you arrive in Canada with the equivalent of at least $2500 CAD (approx 1400 GBP) in your account.

 You will be able to set up a Canadian bank account with the help of our local representative at TD Bank in Whistler, which you will be able to get a card for.
 Credit cards are advised for emergencies, as well as enough cash to see you through the first few days.
 There are ATM’s in the village so you won’t need too much cash with you.